restarone/comfortable-mexican-sofa-docs/Installation-and-Quick-Start-Guide.md

     ComfortableMexicanSofa::HttpAuth.username = 'username'
     ComfortableMexicanSofa::HttpAuth.password = 'password'

-Before creating Pages and populating them with content we need to create a Site.
-Site defines a hostname, content path and it's language.

 Before we can populate the site with content, we will need to create a Site.
 The Site is what defines the hostname, content path, and the language.
 After creating a Site, you need to make a Layout, which is the template for your content; allowing you to define reusable content (such as the header and footer) and placeholders for content.

 A very simple Layout can look like this: